 We CELEBRATE all the diverse and innovative work being done in the nation in the areas of Design, Technology, and Management

 This festival season has already proven to be a very unique and unprecedented year in academic theatre.
 We want to celebrate all your efforts in creating theatre in this unique time in our world today.
 We want you to submit your work to be showcased.
-We encourage students to also submit their work on productions that might have been canceled or postponed this past spring due to COVID-19.

 All work is eligible this year to participate in the National Stage Management Fellowship Program and will be considered for national honors and awards.